Working with Objects

 Clicking the arrow icon and then clicking an object on the map to set it as the target object.

-As shown on the screenshot above, any connections between objects are rendered as arrows, taking the color of their target object (defined as part of the object types or by the color of the object layer).
+As shown on the screenshot above, any connections between objects are rendered as arrows, taking the color of their target object (defined as part of the object class or by the color of the object layer).
 You can toggle the display of these arrows using View -> Show Object References.

 If you’d like to get to the target object, but it’s very far away, you can jump there by right-clicking the property and selecting Go to Object.